tweag/cybersourcery_demo_site/README.md

         error.html.slim
         pay.html.slim
   ```

+  Note the Cybersourcery gem includes generators for `cybersourcery.rb` and `cybersourcery_profiles.yml`.
+The Cybersourcery Testing gem includes a generator for the `.env` file.

-4. Test setup and feature specs: these are relevant for the Cybersourcery Testing gem
+4. Test setup and feature specs (applicable to the Cybersourcery Testing gem only):

   ```
   cybersourcery_proxy_custom.rb